dan-in-it/noxappbot/README.md

 **"Permission denied when creating channels"**
 - Bot needs "Manage Channels" permission
 - Verify bot role is above the category in role hierarchy

+**"Can't receive DMs from the bot"**
+- Enable "Allow direct messages from server members" in Privacy Settings
+- Check if you have blocked the bot
+- Ensure the bot has permission to send DMs

+**"Application stuck in DMs"**
+- Type 'cancel' to stop the current application
+- Start a new application from the server
+- Contact an administrator if issues persist

 ### Validation Script